kinses22/version-comparison-util/README.md

 - There's no mention of limiting to strict semantic versioning (Major.Minor.Patch).
 The biggest example was 1.2.9.9.9.9 so I have limited both the separate number sequences once they are split to an array to have max length 6 and the version string size to min 1 and max 20. this is to prevent excessive memory usage etc. E.g 1.1.1.1.1.1 is a valid version, 1.1.1.1.1.1.2 is not valid.
+- You can only have numbers separated by dots.

 ##Future Considerations

 - Current validation on string passed only limited to taking in numbers and dots and a minimum length of 1 and max of 20.
-This would be updated to accommodate bigger versions when allowing for more than just Major, Minor, Patch.
+This would be updated to accommodate bigger versions when allowing for more than just numbers and dots .
 A limit should always be considered as we use a regex on the string and we would be vulnerable to denial of service attacks if a huge string was passed.
 - Exception handling to be improved by creating specific exception classes.
 - The main class was out of scope but if time permitted I would have cleaned it up.
-- I have kept the two classes separate as they do not need to necessarily know about each other and the VersionValidator could be potentially used elsewhere to just merely check if the version is valid and not necessarily need to compare.
+- I have kept the two classes separate as they do not need to necessarily know about each other and the VersionValidator could be potentially used elsewhere to just merely check if a version is valid and not necessarily needed to be compared.